ncatlab/nlab-content/pages/239.md

 * This generalizes to modules over [[monad|monads]] in a bicategory, which includes the notion of _tensor product of functors_.

-* Finally, tensor products in a multicategory and tensor products over monads in a bicategory are both special cases of tensor products in an [[fc-multicategory]].
+* Finally, tensor products in a multicategory and tensor products over monads in a bicategory are both special cases of tensor products in an [[virtual double category]].

 #Tensor product in a multicategory#